Monte Barrett: Professional career

 As a professional, Barrett had 21 consecutive wins before losing against Lance Whitaker on August 28, 1998.
-He won a heavyweight title (albeit a regional one) later.
+Later, he won a regional heavyweight title.
 Barrett fought Phil Jackson for the vacant WBC Continental Americas Heavyweight title on April 3, 1999.
 On July 15, 2000, Barrett rose 5 times against future International Boxing Federation heavyweight champion Wladimir Klitschko, but ultimately was knocked out after 3 knockdowns in the 7th round.
 He also fought contender Joe Mesi in a fight that saw both fighters go down but one in which, ultimately, Mesi prevailed by ten round majority decision.
 Barrett defeated prospects Dominick Guinn and Owen Beck, the latter in an elimination bout for a shot at either the IBF title (then held by Chris Byrd) or the WBC title (then held by Vitali Klitschko).
 After Klitschko injured his back, Barrett fought Hasim Rahman for the WBC interim title and lost by unanimous decision after 12 rounds.

 Despite his loss, he fought World Boxing Association heavyweight champion Nikolay Valuev in October at Rosemont, Illinois.
 Barrett lost via technical knockout in the 11th round.
 Barrett was knocked down in the eighth and eleventh rounds, but managed to get up.
 After being knocked down for the second time in the eleventh round, his trainer, James Ali Basheer, jumped into the ring to stop the fight.

 Barrett was beaten in the second round in a July 2007 bout against Cliff Couser.
 Barrett avenged this loss in a December 2007 rematch in which he stopped Couser in the second round.
 After knocking out Damon Reed, Barrett knocked out Tye Fields in the first round on June 28, 2008, his last win.